wuxxin/welltrack/dev/development.md

 #### Playwright GUI Testing and Verification of Welltrack

 - run `make test` creates a sample data file under `build/tests/sample-data.json`, starts the dev_server and runs all integrated playwright tests in `tests/`
+- run `make sample-data` to just create `build/tests/sample-data.json`.
 - to run the dev server manually, run `source .venv/bin/activate && python scripts/dev_serve.py -d build/site 8443 > dev_server.log 2>&1 &`
 - for specific playwright gui testing run `mkdir -p build/tests/output; source .venv/bin/activate pytest --device "Pixel 7" --screenshot on --video retain-on-failure --output build/tests/output` and the testfilename.
+- when requested to run "before after" gui tests as part of the procedure, create one screenshot before a change and another after the requested change. this means to create the test file first, then run the test to create the before screenshot to the `build/test/before` directory, then make the change, then create the after screenshot to the `build/test/after` dir. always use `--device "Pixel 7"` for proper sized viewport.

 - In Playwright, to check if a modal has been hidden (i.e., has the 'hidden' class), use expect(locator).to_be_hidden() instead of wait_for_selector('.hidden'), as the latter will time out waiting for a hidden element to become visible.
 - In Playwright, element selectors like page.get_by_title() are case-sensitive and must exactly match the attribute value in the HTML.